-- (a) Identify how many times any course by any of the trainers has been offered, but then cancelled, and explain the reasons why. - (b) Similarly, identify earlier approved training courses you were involved in organizing, but where changes in trainers or course structure were amended, and explain the reasons for this. - (c) Indicate the level of commitment to give this course, and indicate any circumstances that would cause the course to be cancelled (other than if the minimum enrolment is not reached).
+- (a) Identify how many times any course by any of the trainers has been offered, but then cancelled, and explain the reasons why. - (b) Similarly, identify earlier approved training courses you were involved in organizing, but where changes in trainers or course structure were amended, and explain the reasons for this. - (c) Indicate the level of commitment to give this course at IAIA11, and indicate any circumstances that would cause the course to be cancelled (other than if the minimum enrolment is not reached) or circumstances that would cause the instructor(s) not to be in Puebla to offer the course.
 Note also that courses that require more than a minimum of 10 participants will be at a disadvantage.